Istituto Superiore per le Industrie Artistiche: Rome

 Rome ISIA is Italy's oldest institution in the field of industrial design.
 It was founded in 1965 as Industrial Design and Visual Communication Course for architects and engineers, and changed its name in 1973.
 It follows the European tradition of the Bauhaus and the Hochschule für Gestaltung of Ulm, grafting their methodologies onto Italian creative culture.

 Rome ISIA has received many prizes and acknowledgements, and is the only European institution to have won the Compasso d'Oro by Associazione per il Disegno Industriale ADI (Industrial Design Association) twice (1979 and 1987).
 Rome ISIA is a member of the Cumulus, the International Association of Universities and Colleges of Art, Media and Design.

 Rome ISIA offers a three-year undergraduate program leading to a Bachelor of Arts in Industrial Design (180 ECTS-credits), a two-year Master's program in Systems Design (120 ECTS-credits), and a two-year Doctor of Philosophy in Interaction Design.
 Thirty new students are admitted to the BA and MA programs each year.

 Subsidiaries

-Rome ISIA has two subsidiaries, in Pescara (since 2009) and Pordenone (since 2011).
-Both of them offer a Bachelor of Arts in Industrial Design.
+Rome ISIA has a subsidiary in Pordenone (since 2011) offering a Bachelor and a Master of Arts.